 tournament performing kata, which he will remember for a long time.
 Jason's parents were present at the tournament and his parents, nephew

 and wife were very proud of his performance and achievement.
-Now we must get his wife, Shanti, to match the achievement of her husband.
+Now we must get his wife, Susanti, to match the achievement of her husband.

-As a celebration of success and achievement, it was my privilege to take Jason and Shanti for lunch and, of course, you know that the
+As a celebration of success and achievement, it was my privilege to take Jason and Susanti for lunch and, of course, you know that the

 conversation was all about ?the next tournament.?